Education and Training for the Electronics Industry

 Failure and Yield Analysis

-Semitracks, along with Test and Measurement World, have put together a four-day course on Failure and Yield Analysis.
+Semitracks, along with Test and Measurement World, have put together a 4-day course on Failure and Yield Analysis.
 Failure and Yield Analysis is an increasingly difficult and complex process; engineers are required to locate defects on complex integrated circuits.
 In many ways, this is akin to locating a needle in a haystack, where the needles get smaller and the haystack gets bigger every year.
 Engineers are required to understand a variety of disciplines in order to effectively perform failure analysis.
 This requires knowledge of subjects like: design, testing, technology, processing, materials science, chemistry, and even optics!
 Failed devices and low yields can lead to customer returns and idle manufacturing lines that can cost a company millions of dollars a day.
 Your industry needs competent analysts to help solve these problems.
 This is a multi-day course that offers detailed instruction on a variety of effective tools, as well as the overall process flow for locating and characterizing the defect responsible for the failure.